hanami/view/docsite/source/testing.html.md

 ---
 title: Testing
 layout: gem-single
-name: dry-view
+name: hanami-view
 ---

-dry-view is designed to encourage better testing of your views, with every component designed to support unit testing, in full isolation.
+hanami-view is designed to encourage better testing of your views, with every component designed to support unit testing, in full isolation.
 This means you can test your views at whatever level of granularity makes sense for you, all the while maintaining a responsive test-driven development cycle.

 ## Testing views